 Learn more about our work, figures and results?
 Check out our reports, annual reports and other publications.

-Figures concerning a similar period in previous or future reports may slightly deviate.
-This is caused by the fact that a small amount of the registrations concerning that time period are registered later than that period.
-Furthermore, figures in different reports may deviate due to the definitions used and the chosen period of measurement.
+Figures concerning a similar period in previous or future reports may slightly differ.
+This is because a small amount of the figures concerning a time period are registered afterwards.
+Furthermore, figures in different reports may vary as well due to a variation in the definitions used and the chosen period of measurement.

 In the annual reports the IND reviews the previous year.
 Here you can find figures about the amount of applications that have been submitted and handled (asylum and regular), numbers of naturalisation, complaints, visits at our desks, inquiries by phone and the documents that have been granted.